Melissa Rubio, Ph.D., APRN

 Education: University of Wisconsin-Milwaukee

-Dr. Rubio also serves as a visiting professor at DeVry University’s Chamberlain College of Nursing (Downers Grove, Ill.)
-Prior to joining Lung Health Institute, Dr. Rubio worked at Pleasant Ridge Internal Medicine (Arlington, Texas) as a family nurse practitioner.
+Melissa Rubio also serves as a visiting professor at DeVry University’s Chamberlain College of Nursing (Downers Grove, Ill.)
+Prior to joining Lung Health Institute, Rubio worked at Pleasant Ridge Internal Medicine (Arlington, Texas) as a family nurse practitioner.

 She is a board-certified family nurse practitioner and a certified principal investigator.
 She also has a certificate in genetics & genomics from Stanford University (Palo Alto, Cal.).